Welcome to Norway

 Tromsø is known as the Gateway to the Arctic, with the most Northern Lights in the world!
 It’s located in the middle of the Aurora Borealis (northern lights) zone, and is in fact one of the best places in the world to observe this phenomenon.

-In the evening it’s time to leave the city lights behind on a guided small group bus tour for a chance to enjoy some of the brightest northern lights in the world.*
+In the evening it’s time to leave the city lights behind on a guided tour for a chance to enjoy some of the brightest northern lights in the world.
+An aurora, sometimes referred to as polar lights, northern lights, or southern lights, is a natural light display in the Earth's sky, predominantly seen in high-latitude regions.
+Auroras are the result of disturbances in the magnetosphere caused by solar wind.
+Please note that the northern lights are a natural phenomenon and sightings cannot be guaranteed.

 Overnight in Tromso.